List of The Waltons characters: Rev. Matthew Fordwick

-First appearing early in the first season ("The Sinner"), Rev. Matthew Fordwick (John Ritter) comes to the community fresh from Baptist seminary trained as a hardline Biblical legalist, until he accidentally gets himself drunk at a visit with the Baldwin sisters, who happen to be his distant cousins.
-This humbling experience causes him to adopt a more forgiving nature, and he serves as the pastor of the local Baptist church through season five.
-He marries the schoolteacher, Rosemary Hunter, in season four.
+First appearing early in the first season ("The Sinner"), Rev. Matthew Fordwick (John Ritter, 1948–2003), comes to the community fresh from Southern Baptist Convention seminary trained as a hardline Biblical strict legalist and fundamentalist, until he accidentally gets himself drunk on the infamous "The Recipe" at a visit with the Baldwin sisters, who happen to be his distant cousins.
+This humbling incident and several other learning experiences causes him to adopt a more forgiving nature, and he comes to serve as the pastor of the local Baptist church through season five.
+He later courts then marries the local schoolteacher, Rosemary Hunter (Mariclare Costello), in season four, and they welcome a daughter, Mary Margaret, in season five.

 Rosemary Hunter Fordwick

-Miss Hunter (Mariclare Costello) is Walton's Mountain's schoolteacher, teaching all ages from first grade through high school.
-As such, she teaches nearly all the county's children, including all of the Waltons.
-She is one of the first people to encourage John-Boy to pursue his writing, suggesting he submit his essays to various competitions, and helping him prepare for college.
-She later marries Rev. Matthew Fordwick.
-Together, they have a daughter named Mary Margret after Mary Ellen.
+Miss Hunter (Mariclare Costello, born 1936) is Walton's Mountain's schoolteacher, teaching all ages from first grade through high school in a wood-frame one-room schoolhouse.
+As such, she teaches nearly all the area's children, including all of the Walton kids.
+She is one of the first people to recognize his talents, and encourage John-Boy to pursue his writing, suggesting he submit his essays to various competitions or magazines, and helping him prepare for college.
+She later marries the newly arrived Baptist minister, the Rev. Matthew Fordwick (John Ritter).
+Together, they have a daughter named Mary Margaret, named after Mary Ellen Walton, who assisted in the delivery.